flaneurette/Luxa/README.md

 # Installation

+Edit /resources/PHP/Class.DB.php and define the database and paths.

+Then;

 Import the PlainUI SQL file, goto the index page and login with: username: admin, password: admin.

 (Be sure to use a different BCrypt password on a production setting.)